 Notepad++ Portable is a full-featured text editor for coders and developers.
-It has features such as syntax highlighting, syntax folding, auto-completion, drag ‘N’ Drop, macro recording and playback, and much more.
+It has features such as syntax highlighting, syntax folding, auto-completion, drag-and-drop, macro recording and playback, and much more.

-Are you the kind of person who has lots of paper sticky notes lying around?
+Are you the kind of person with lots of paper sticky notes lying around?
 Then ditch them all and try this.
 Stickies is a lightweight sticky note utility that allows you to place virtual sticky notes on your computer screen.

 Security & Privacy

 Never a day goes by without some kind of password hack being reported in the news.
 So it is essential that you do NOT use the same password for each account, and you make each password a bit more difficult than PASSWORD or 12345.
 Something along the lines of D?oqu?l8bhIY#|I+^\|&S~5Te is in order.
 But how the hell do you remember that?
 You use a password manager.

 Many people swear by products such as LastPass or 1Password, but for me, KeePass is the one to use.
 It is easy to use and offers a portable version.
 You can put the database in your Dropbox folder and whatever computer you happen to be on, you will always have an up-to-date database, which is protected by a very difficult password of your choosing.

 If you are selling your computer, or are generally a very security-conscious person when it comes to sensitive documents, then Eraser should be on your USB stick.
 Think of the Windows trash can but instead a trash can which REALLY deletes your files beyond all retrieval.
 The Windows trash can merely removes the file and gives you back disk space — but the file is still there.
 Anyone with the right software (readily and easily available online) would then be able to bring the file back.
 Eraser puts a stop to that nonsense.